angelolab/toffy/README.md

 ![flow-chart](templates/img/toffy_processing.png)

 ## Installation
 In order to get toffy working, you'll need to first install some dependencies and the repository itself.
-[Workshop Talk: Toffy Setup](https://www.youtube.com/watch?v=g52-oqP_QjA&list=PLjNbkEm4vA27f8-EB7q9u_lDPI7oxohhn&index=1)
+For more information, see the  [toffy setup walkthrough](https://www.youtube.com/watch?v=g52-oqP_QjA&list=PLjNbkEm4vA27f8-EB7q9u_lDPI7oxohhn&index=1)

 ### Requirements for specific operating systems
 The process of setting up is largely the same for different operating systems.
 However, there are a few key differences.